jillesvangurp/kt-search/manual/IndexManagement.md

 IndexCreateResponse(acknowledged=true, shardsAcknowledged=true, index=an-index)
 ```

-This is a deliberately more complex example that shows off a few of the features of the DSL:
+This is a deliberately more elaborate example that shows off a few of the features of the DSL:

 - we customized the replicas and shards settings
 - we added a custom analyzer